JoeyForgetabbait/Breast-Cancer-Tumor-Characterization-Predict-Tool/README.md

 ## Feature

-Main feature of the model.
-•	Predicts the likelihood of breast cancer based on input data.
+Main feature- Predicts the likelihood of breast cancer based on input data.

 ## Installation